February 1974 United Kingdom general election

 Both the Labour and the Conservative parties lost a considerable share of the popular vote, largely to the Liberal Party under Jeremy Thorpe's leadership, which polled two-and-a-half times its share of the vote in the previous election.
 However, even with over 6,000,000 votes, only 14 Liberal MPs were elected.
 There had been some media projections that the Liberals could take twice as many seats.

 Given that it was not obvious who could command the support of the House, Heath did not resign immediately as prime minister.
 However, he knew that even if he could persuade all eleven of Northern Ireland's unionist MPs to support a Conservative government, at least on confidence matters, over one led by Wilson, he would still need the support of the Liberals to have a workable majority.
 Heath, therefore, started negotiations with Thorpe to form a coalition government.
 Thorpe, never enthusiastic about supporting the Conservatives, demanded major electoral reforms in exchange for such an agreement.
 Unwilling to accept such terms, Heath resigned, and Wilson returned for his second stint as Prime Minister.

 The election night was covered live on the BBC and was presented by Alastair Burnet, David Butler, Robert McKenzie and Robin Day.
+ITV also covered the election, with the results being presented by Robert Kee, Peter Snow, Peter Jay, Richard Rose and Andrew Gardner.

 Prominent members of Parliament who retired or were defeated at the election included Gordon Campbell, Bernadette McAliskey, Enoch Powell, Richard Crossman, Tom Driberg and Patrick Gordon Walker.
-It was the first of two United Kingdom general elections held that year, the first to take place after the United Kingdom became a member of the European Communities on 1 January 1973, and the first since 1929 not to produce an overall majority in the House of Commons for the party with the most votes.
+It was the first of two United Kingdom general elections held that year, the first to take place after the United Kingdom became a member of the European Communities on 1 January 1973, and the first since 1929 not to produce an overall majority in the House of Commons for a single party.
 This was also the first time since 1910 that two general elections were held in the same year.